-As soon as your vehicle passes through the west entrance of the park, head straight for the parking lot at Trail of the Cedars loop trail, about 5.5 miles east of Lake McDonald Lodge (book here).
+As soon as your vehicle passes through the west entrance of Glacier National Park, head straight for the parking area at Trail of Cedars Trailhead, about 5.5 miles east of Lake McDonald Lodge (book here).

 It’s tempting to spend way too much time photographing Avalanche Creek as the trail skirts Avalanche Gorge towards the beginning of the trail.
-After all, who can resist capturing the scene of rushing water colored by glacial silt as it twists and turns around boulders on a path through the narrow channel.
+After all, who can resist capturing the scene of rushing water colored by glacial silt as it twists and turns around boulders on a path through the narrow channel?

 Continuing on, the trail leaves the creek bank behind to travel through a dense forest of old growth cedar trees and hemlocks.
 Although the creek isn’t in view, the sound of gurgling water rushing through the creek is loud enough to be heard most of the way to Avalanche Lake.

 “You’re standing on the eastern edge of the Pacific Northwest’s temperate rainforest,” Road Scholar guide, Stephanie Paidus, told us as we stopped for one of her frequent lectures on the flora and fauna in Glacier National Park.

-About 1.6 miles into the hike, we discovered another example of natuer’s power.
+About 1.6 miles into the hike, we discovered another example of nature’s power.
 Downed trees littered the ground from an avalanche that thundered down Mt.
 Cannon in 2010.